 The past decades have seen growing accumulation of wealth for the richest Americans, coupled with steadily declining wealth for the middle class.
 In 1989, the top 1 percent controlled 17.2 percent of the nation’s wealth, whereas the middle 60 percent controlled 36.4 percent.

-The top 1 percent is made up of 1.3 million households making more than about $500,000 a year — a small fraction of the over 120 million […]
+The top 1 percent is made up of 1.3 million households making more than about $500,000 a year — a small fraction of the over 120 million households […]